A Good Person: Cast

+Other appearances include Drew Gehling as Max, Jessie Mueller as Sandra Keen, Shirley Rumierk as Dr. Gonzalez, Cary Brothers as himself, Charlene Kaye as bassist, and Jackie Hoffman as Belinda.

 Production

 On February 26, 2021, it was reported Zach Braff would write and direct A Good Person, a drama starring Florence Pugh and Morgan Freeman.
-By March 2021, Metro-Goldwyn-Mayer (MGM) was in negotiations to acquire the rights to the film in a multimillion-dollar deal.
+By March 2021, Metro-Goldwyn-Mayer (MGM) was in negotiations to acquire the rights to the film in territories including North and Latin America, Scandinavia, Russia, Eastern Europe, China, Japan, South Korea, Hong Kong, India, Taiwan, Thailand and Vietnam in a multimillion-dollar deal.
 In September 2021, it was confirmed MGM would be producing and distributing the film, with Molly Shannon joining the cast, and Braff and Pugh set to produce.

 In July 2021, when asked if he would go back to directing feature films, Braff said "I'd like to do more.
 I just kind of, for better, for worse, I just go where the wind takes me ... and then the pandemic happened and I wrote this screenplay.
 And then that came together with Florence [Pugh] and Morgan Freeman".
 Principal photography began in October 2021, with Celeste O'Connor, Zoe Lister-Jones, and Chinaza Uche joining the cast.
-In November 2021, filming took place at Columbia High School in Essex County, New Jersey.
+In November 2021, filming took place at Columbia High School, Braff's alma mater, in Maplewood, New Jersey.

+Music

 Release

-It is scheduled to be released on limited release on March 24, 2023, with wide expansion from March 31, 2023.
+It was released on limited release on March 24, 2023, with wide expansion from March 31, 2023.
 The film had its red carpet premiere at the Ham Yard Hotel in London on March 8, 2023.
+The film was released on Blu-ray on May 30.

+Reception

+Box office

+A Good Person made $2.2 million in the United States and Canada, and $890,791 around the rest of the world, grossing a worldwide total of $3.1 million.

+In limited release, the film grossed $832,007 at the box office from 530 theatres, finishing in 12th place.
+The film had a wide expansion on March 31 alongside Dungeons & Dragons: Honor Among Thieves, A Thousand and One and His Only Son, and grossed $510,210 at the box office, expanding 687 theatres and finishing 14th place beaten up by Champions (2023) (in a record of $700,000).

+Critical response

+Recognition

+Cary Brothers and Scott Effman received a nomination for Best Original Song in an Independent Film at the 14th Hollywood Music in Media Awards.
+Chinaza Uche was nominated for a BAFTA Scotland Award for Best Actor in a Film.